samueldevel/ifood-backend-menu-test/README.md

 Only the ids and their relation are enough.
 * Menu is basically composed by 4 entities: Item, Item Group, Option and Option Group (its relations and properties are up to you to decide).
+* The price of an Item is basically calculated by adding the price of the Options and the base Item price.
+* The price of an Item also may vary according to context variables like:
+    * User consulting the menu (eg. user john@doe.com has an discount registered)
+    * The sales channel (eg. the price on Facebook Pages/Whatsapp Bot is 20% cheaper than iFood Web/Android/iOS Apps)
+    * Discount voucher (the user may have a discount voucher applied and it may have different effects)
+    * Day of the week / period (eg. the price of a pizza on Monday Night has a discount of $10)

 ##  Non functional requirements